Insights, Tips, and Tales

 1. Clean Out Lunchboxes and Backpacks

 Leftover snacks attract ants, roaches, and even rodents.
-Check backpacks, lunchboxes, and cars for crumbs and spills.
+Check backpacks, lunchboxes, and cars for crumbs and spills, and if your family is traveling before classes start, take a few minutes to inspect your hotel room for hitchhiking pests so nothing rides home in the luggage.

 2. Establish a Pest-Proof Kitchen Routine